dcarpintero/dapp-supply-chain/README.md

-# eth-supply-chain
+# Decentralized Supply Chain

 ## Project Description

-Supply Chain Ethereum DApp.
+Supply Chain DApp.
 Items are tracked along Farmers, Distributors, Retailers and Consumers.
 Implements **Access Control** and **State Transitions** as defined in the diagrams below.

 Integrates **IPFS storage** for product images, the returned hash is then saved as part of the Item's metadata.